Marko Perović (footballer, born 1984): FC Basel

 During the winter break of their 2007–08 season FC Basel reached an agreement with Red Star to loan the former captain of the Serbian U21 national team until the end of the season and in the contract was the option of a definitely signing.
-On 31 January 2008 Perović signed the loan contract.
+On 31 January 2008, Perović signed the loan contract.
 Perović played his domestic league debut for his new club in the home game in the St. Jakob-Park on 9 February, coming on as a substitute for Scott Chipperfield.
 He scored his first goal for the team in the same game as Basel won 3–0 over Neuchâtel Xamax.
-He had 15 appearences up until the end of the season, including one UEFA Cup and two Swiss Cup games, three times in the starting 11, the rest as substitute.
+He had 15 appearances up until the end of the season, including one UEFA Cup and two Swiss Cup games, three times in the starting 11, the rest as substitute.
 At the end of the 2007–08 season he won the Double with the club.
 They won the League Championship title with four points advantage over second placed Young Boys.
 In the Swiss Cup Basel advanced to the final, winning this 4–1 against AC Bellinzona they won the competition.

 Basel pulled the buy-out option and on 2 June it was announced that Perović had signed a permanent three-year contract with them.
 To the beginning of the 2008–09 season he was member of the Basel team that won the Uhrencup.
 They beat Legia Warsaw 6–1 and played a 2–2 draw with Borussia Dortmund to end the table on top slot above Dortmund and Luzern.
 He scored on his full Basel league debut, in a 2–1 away win over BSC Young Boys on 18 July.
 He followed up the next week by scoring the winner in a 1–0 home win over Grasshopper Club Zürich and was also named as Man of the Match in that game.
 Basel joined the 2008–09 UEFA Champions League in the second qualifying round and with an aggregate score of 5–3 they eliminated IFK Göteborg.
 In the next round they played against Vitória de Guimarães.
 The first leg ended in a goalless draw, but with a 2–1 win in the second leg they eliminated Vitória and advanced to the group stage.
 Here Basel were matched with Barcelona, Sporting CP and Shakhtar Donetsk, but ended the group in last position winning just one point after a 1–1 draw in Camp Nou.
-Perović had six appearences during these ten matches.
+Perović had six appearances during these ten matches.

 At the end of the 2008–09 Super League season Basel were third in the table, seven points behind new champions Zürich and one adrift of runners-up Young Boys.
-Perović had 27 league appearences In the 2008–09 Swiss Cup Basel advanced via Schötz, Bulle, Thun and Zurich to the semi-finals.
+Perović had 27 league appearances In the 2008–09 Swiss Cup Basel advanced via Schötz, Bulle, Thun and Zurich to the semi-finals.
 But here they were stopped by YB.
 After a goalless 90 minutes and extra time, YB decided the penalty shoot-out 3–2 and advanced to the final to become runners-up, as Sion became cup winners.